-Student must complete a total of 30 credits of graduate course work, including three seminars (ANTHRO 942 Seminar-Archaeological Problems) in archaeology.
+Student must complete a total of 30 credits of graduate coursework, including three seminars (ANTHRO 942) in archaeology.
 Substitutions for the required seminars in archaeology are not normally allowed.
-(Incoming M.A. students must take at least two seminars as a part of the Ph.D. requirements, and these courses may be taken before or after the qualifying examination.)

 These pathways are internal to the program and represent different curricular paths a student can follow to earn this degree.
 Pathway names do not appear in the Graduate School admissions application, and they will not appear on the transcript.